awsdocs/amazon-athena-user-guide/doc_source/setting-up.md

 1. Choose **Assign a custom password**\.
 Then type a password in the **Password** and **Confirm Password** fields\.
 When you are finished, choose **Apply**\.

-1. To sign in as this new IAM user, sign out of the AWS console, then use the following URL, where `your_aws_account_id` is your AWS account number without the hyphens \(for example, if your AWS account number is 1234\-5678\-9012, your AWS account ID is 123456789012\):
+1. To sign in as this new IAM user, sign out of the AWS Management Console, then use the following URL, where `your_aws_account_id` is your AWS account number without the hyphens \(for example, if your AWS account number is 1234\-5678\-9012, your AWS account ID is 123456789012\):

 ```
 https://*your_account_alias*.signin.aws.amazon.com/console/